- BUS FPX 4121 Assessment 5 Ethics and Patient-Centered Care.

 Ethical Principles

-Beneficence entails doing what is best for the patient and advancing his or her well-being to produce the best end result.
-According to this principle, healthcare managers should promote polices and activities that will improve patient care outcomes as well as patient safety.
+Beneficence entails doing what is best for the patient and advancing his or her well-being to produce the best result.
+According to this principle, healthcare managers should promote policies and activities that will improve patient care outcomes as well as patient safety.
 In decision-making, the managers should use in their decision-making the purpose of maximizing the benefit of any action or policy of the healthcare facility to improve the patient’s health and level of satisfaction (Gillon, 2020).

 To delegate the care of patient’s well-being and health to healthcare managers, the principle of non-maleficence is significant.
 It helps the healthcare leaders think through the risks and even the adverse likely to arise from their decision.
-For example, when it comes to resource allocation, the managers have to consider the possible consequences of underinvestment in particular kinds of services in relation to the mishaps that may occur to patient care quality.
+For example, when it comes to resource allocation, managers have to consider the possible consequences of underinvestment in particular kinds of services about the mishaps that may occur to patient care quality.
 In practice, this principle entails the consideration of all possible risks and the design of measures to prevent detrimental effects on patients.

 External and Internal Factors

 Other regulatory organizations such as The Joint Commission lay down rules that steer healthcare management practices by setting certain minimum quality and safety standards that must be met by the organization (Birk, 2019).
-More specifically, EHRs and telemedicine are additional examples of technologies that influence the management practices by providing new instruments for increasing the quality of the services delivered and making the processes involved more effective, yet posing several issues regarding data protection and personnel education (Smith et al. , 2021).
+More specifically, EHRs and telemedicine are additional examples of technologies that influence management practices by providing new instruments for increasing the quality of the services delivered and making the processes involved more effective, yet posing several issues regarding data protection and personnel education (Smith et al., 2021).

 The process of using clinical ethics consultation is also considered one of the most reliable and evidenced-based approaches for solving ethical problems in healthcare.
-In this approach, a group of ethicists, clinicians and other stakeholders is assembled to critically review the ethical dilemmas, look for solutions and come up with the most appropriate recommendations based on the benchmarked ethical principles and best practices.
+In this approach, a group of ethicists, clinicians, and other stakeholders is assembled to critically review the ethical dilemmas, look for solutions, and come up with the most appropriate recommendations based on the benchmarked ethical principles and best practices.

-The second strategy is the ethical decision-making model approaches for instance the Four-Box Method or the Ethical Decision-Making Framework.
-These models offer a framework by which to assess the cases because they take into account medical necessity, the patient’s wishes, potential impact on the client’s quality of life, and other factors.
+The second strategy is the ethical decision-making model approach for instance the Four-Box Method or the Ethical Decision-Making Framework.
+These models offer a framework by which to assess the cases because they take into account medical necessity, the patient’s wishes, the potential impact on the client’s quality of life, and other factors.

 Personal Moral Integrity Guides Ethical Decision

-• Guiding Ethical Decision-Making
+Guiding Ethical Decision-Making

-This is demonstrated by having policies on how they run their operations, responding to patients’ needs, acting with integrity and being as open as possible.
+This is demonstrated by having policies on how they run their operations, responding to patients’ needs, acting with integrity, and being as open as possible.
 For example, in a conflict, such as allocating organs for transplantations, moral integrity will entice a leader to allocate organs fairly to benefit all the patients’ lives in contrast to self-serving reasons (Beauchamp and Childress, 2019).

-• Contributing to Effective Leadership
+Contributing to Effective Leadership

 Conclusion

-In conclusion, healthcare systems appeared to follow an unchanged road-map, however, nowadays, rapidly progressing to a more patient-centered approach, the questions of ethics in the sphere of decision making and leadership become crucial.
-When such healthcare organizations as Brookside Hospital are faced with such a challenge, tackling ethical issues becomes crucial in guaranteeing the public that the quality of the health care delivery is not compromised while sticking to the key principles of ethical practices.
+In conclusion, healthcare systems appeared to follow an unchanged road map, however, nowadays, rapidly progressing to a more patient-centered approach, the questions of ethics in the sphere of decision-making and leadership become crucial.
+When such healthcare organizations as Brookside Hospital are faced with such a challenge, tackling ethical issues becomes crucial in guaranteeing the public that the quality of the healthcare delivery is not compromised while sticking to the key principles of ethical practices.

 References